Skip to main content

 86-88 mmHg (3 sub-90 readings)

 The hypothesis on the named outcome (sleep) is not supported.
-A different mechanistic arm, autonomic and vascular, is moving.
-Recommendation: keep the protocol, change what we measure to verify it.
+A different autonomic or vascular read may be worth testing.
+Recommendation: keep the protocol, change what we measure, and verify before upgrading the claim.

 Keep, reassign outcomeTier: Tentative